wiggle-bin/wiggle-bin/README.md

-# "Hello" Worm
+# Wiggle Bin

-The "Hello" Worm project is about letting worms communicate with humans.
+The Wiggle Bin project is about letting worms communicate with humans.

 > "Thanks for the food mate.
 It's a bit hot in this bucket.. can you help out?"